QiangTimer/QiangTimer/README.md

 ### 🔭 I’m currently working on Security of Open-source Ecosystem

-### 🔭 I’m currently applying LLM to SSC and cyberattacks.
+### 🔭 I’m currently applying LLM to software engineering and cyberattacks.

 <!--